phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_compute.md

     [phoebe.frontend.bundle.Bundle.run_checks](phoebe.frontend.bundle.Bundle.run_checks.md) before computing the model.
     NOTE: some unexpected errors could occur for systems which do not pass checks.
+* `max_computations` (int, optional, default=None): maximum
+    number of computations to allow.
+If more are detected, an error will be raised before the backend begins computations.
 * `**kwargs`:: any values in the compute options to temporarily override for this single compute run (parameter values will revert after run_compute is finished)